Guys and Dolls: Act II

 The next evening, Adelaide performs her act ("Take Back Your Mink").
-Nathan doesn't show up for the elopement because he's still running the crap game.
+Nathan doesn't show up for the elopement because he's still running the craps game.
 She soon realizes that Nathan has stood her up again ("Adelaide's Second Lament").

-Sarah admits to Arvide, her uncle and fellow mission worker, that she does love Sky, but she will not see him again.
+Sarah admits to Arvide, her grandfather and fellow mission worker, that she does love Sky, but she will not see him again.
 Arvide expresses his faith in Sky's inherent goodness and urges Sarah to follow her heart ("More I Cannot Wish You").
 Sky tells Sarah he intends to deliver the dozen genuine sinners for the revival.
 She doesn't believe him and walks off, but Arvide subtly encourages him.

-Nicely shows Sky to the crap game; now in the sewers ("Crapshooters Dance").
+Nicely shows Sky to the craps game; now in the sewers ("The Crapshooters' Dance").
 Big Jule, a gambler, has lost a large sum of money and refuses to end the game until he earns it back.
 Sky arrives and fails to convince the crapshooters to come to the mission.
 He gives Nathan $1,000 and claims that he lost the bet to protect Sarah.
 Sky makes a last-minute bet to get the sinners; if he loses, everyone gets $1,000, but if he wins, they go to the mission ("Luck Be a Lady").
 He wins the bet.
 Nathan runs into Adelaide on his way there.
 She tries to get him to elope, but when he can't, she walks out on him.
 Nathan professes his love for her ("Sue Me"), then leaves.

 Sarah is shocked to see that Sky carried through on his promise.
 The General asks the gamblers to confess their sins, and while some do, one of them admits the real reason they are even there.
 The General is thrilled that good can come from evil.
 Attempting to appear contrite, Nicely invents a dream that encouraged him to repent, and the gamblers join in with revivalist fervor ("Sit Down, You're Rockin' the Boat").
-Brannigan arrives and threatens to arrest everyone for the crap game in the Mission, but Sarah clears them, saying that none of the gamblers were at the mission the previous night.
-After Brannigan leaves, Nathan confesses that they held the crap game in the mission.
+Brannigan arrives and threatens to arrest everyone for the craps game in the Mission, but Sarah clears them, saying that none of the gamblers were at the mission the previous night.
+After Brannigan leaves, Nathan confesses that they held the craps game in the mission.
 He also confesses to the bet he made with Sky about taking Sarah to Havana.
 He adds that he won the bet, to Sarah's shock, and she realizes that Sky wanted to protect her reputation and must genuinely care about her.

 Sarah and Adelaide run into each other, and they commiserate and then resolve to marry their men anyway and reform them later ("Marry the Man Today").
-A few weeks later, Nathan owns a newsstand and has officially closed the crap game.
+A few weeks later, Nathan owns a newsstand and has officially closed the craps game.
 Sky, who is now married to Sarah, works at the mission band and has also stopped gambling.
 The characters celebrate as Nathan and Adelaide are married ("Guys and Dolls (Finale/Reprise)").